rfbergeron/bompiler/IDEAS.md

 To make accessing variables uniform, parameters should be immediately written to the stack at the beginning of the function.
 This sequence of operations will look similar to the way a local variable declaration appears in assembly.

+## postfix and prefix increment and decrement
+Increment and decrement require an lval as their argument, which means that the InstructionData associated with its argument should be a MOV and its source should be the memory location of the object.

+This memory location can be copied and used as the argument for the increment or decrement.

+On x64, the same two instructions can be used for the prefix and postfix versions of these operators:
+- inc/dec in memory
+- mov from memory to a register

+Prefix operations perform the operations in the order above, while postfix operations reverse the order.